Kodular/Documentation/docs/components/internal/password-text-box.md

 |:----:|:-------:|
 |number|&HFF000000|

-The color for the text.
+_The color for the text.
 You can choose a color by name in the Designer or in the Blocks Editor.
-The default text color is black.
+The default text color is black._

 ### Visible

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Password Text Box', 'Visible')]]